 Glazes are UV stable, and do not contain acids, metal salts, or acetone.
 They are safe, water based and non-toxic.

-Includes 11 4oz bottles of Black, Blue, Leather, Maple, Magenta, Green, Yellow, White, Olive, Umber, and Bright Red.
+The Sample Kit includes 11 4oz bottles of Black, Blue, Leather, Maple, Magenta, Green, Yellow, White, Olive, Umber, and Bright Red.
 Individual glaze colors are also available here.

 How to Use Glazes for Coloring Concrete Countertops